· · AI

 The initial setup goes smoothly.
 IT enables the M365 Connector, somebody with Global Admin rights approves the permissions in Entra ID, and the team starts asking Claude questions about their documents.
 Then the complaints start.
 “It cannot find the Q3 report.”
 “It gave me last year’s version.”
 “It says it does not have access to the file I am looking at right now.”

-The M365 Connector for Claude is available on Team and Enterprise plans.
+The M365 Connector for Claude is available across all Claude plans, from Free to Enterprise.
 It connects through Microsoft Graph API with delegated permissions, meaning Claude sees exactly what each user can see.
 Nothing more.
 No admin backdoor, no special access.
 Read-only across SharePoint, OneDrive, Outlook, and Teams.

 A Global Admin in your Entra ID tenant needs to approve the connection once.
 After that, individual users authorize their own access.
 The permissions are scoped to the user, not the organization.
 This is important because it means your existing SharePoint permissions structure determines what Claude can and cannot retrieve.

 Here is where the architecture matters.
+Wait, before I go further, the metadata-versus-folders distinction is the whole point and worth being clear on.
 When Claude searches for a document through the connector, it is not opening folders and browsing file lists the way you do.
 It is querying Microsoft Graph, which returns results based on metadata, search indexing, and content signals.
-If your documents have no metadata, inconsistent naming, and live eight folders deep in a hierarchy that only makes sense to the person who created it, the query returns noise.
+If your documents have no metadata, inconsistent naming, and live eight folders deep in a hierarchy that only makes sense to the person who created it, the query returns rubbish.
 Or nothing.

 Metadata-first document architecture

+Here’s where it gets messy for teams used to running everything through folder structures.
 The single most impactful change you can make is shifting from folder-based organization to metadata-based organization.
-Microsoft’s own SharePoint best practices documentation recommends this anyway, but most organizations never make the switch because folders feel familiar.
+Turns out, Microsoft’s own SharePoint best practices documentation recommends this anyway, but most organizations never make the switch because folders feel familiar.

 Flat document libraries with rich metadata columns outperform deep folder structures for both human and AI access.
+Which sounds obvious, but almost nobody does it.
 The practical ceiling is roughly ten columns per library before management overhead exceeds the benefit.
 Start with these five:

 Department is the column that replaces your top-level folder structure.
 Instead of Finance/Reports/Q3/2025/, you have a single Reports library with a Department column set to Finance.